European Mediscience Awards

 Advertising

-Advertising in the brochure is welcomed and enables your key messages to reach a highly targeted audience.
-The event brochure is available on the night and contains details of the names of all attendees, in alphabetical and table order.
-Thus it is widely used as a corporate finance reference guide for up to a year after the event.
+Advertising in the digital brochure is welcomed and enables your key messages to reach a highly targeted audience.
+The digital event brochure is available to download on the night and contains details of the all nominees, the programme for the night and the menu.
+Uniquely, it also contains the names of all attendees, in alphabetical and table order.
+Thus it is widely used as a reference post event for up to a year afterwards.

 Bespoke sponsorship opportunities